h5bp/html5-boilerplate/README.md

 ## Quick start

-Choose of the following options:
+Choose one of the following options:

 1. Download the latest stable release from [html5boilerplate.com](http://html5boilerplate.com/) or a custom build from